oneapi-src/unified-runtime/scripts/core/PROG.rst

 where ``propName`` selects the information to query out.
 The object info enum representing possible queries will generally be found in the enums section of the relevant object.
-Some info queries would be difficult or impossible to support for certain backends, these are denoted with "(optional)" in the enum description.
-Using any enum marked optional may result in
+Some info queries would be difficult or impossible to support for certain backends, these are denoted with [optional-query] in the enum description.
+Using any enum marked optional in this way may result in
 ${X}_RESULT_ERROR_UNSUPPORTED_ENUMERATION if the adapter doesn't support it.

 Programs and Kernels